vendidero/woocommerce-germanized/readme.txt

 Furthermore the customer may preview his SEPA Mandate before submitting the order.
 Starting with 1.6 shop managers may easily export
 SEPA Mandates in XML format to import mandates to their house bank our banking software.
 Pay By Invoice may be optionally restricted to regular customers only.

-= WPML and PolyLang Support =
-For those of you running WPML or PolyLang as multi-language Plugins: Don't worry!
-Germanized supports both plugins and enables you to easily translate the (product) options added by Germanized.

 = Pro: WooCommerce PDF Invoices & Packing Slips =
 As a Pro User of WC Germanized you may automatically or manually create PDF Invoices and Packing Slips for your orders.
 Doing so you may customize the PDF layout to meet your Corporate Design.